 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (Topic 606).
 ASU 2014-09 is a comprehensive new revenue recognition model requiring a company to recognize revenue to depict the transfer of goods or services to a customer at an amount reflecting the consideration it expects to receive in exchange for those goods or services.
 In August 2015, FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which effectively delayed the adoption date of ASU 2014-09 by one year.
-In 2016, the FASB issued accounting standards updates that amended several aspects of ASU 2014-09.
+In 2016 and 2017, the FASB issued accounting standards updates that amended several aspects of ASU 2014-09.
 ASU 2014-09, as amended, is effective for fiscal years, and interim periods within those years, beginning after December 15, 2017.
 Early adoption is permitted for fiscal years, and interim periods within those years, beginning after December 15, 2016.
-We do not expect this amendment to have a significant effect on our consolidated financial statements.
+We are currently evaluating the impact of this ASU on our consolidated financial statements; however, we do not expect this amendment to have a significant effect on our consolidated financial statements.
 We anticipate applying this amendment using the modified retrospective method.

-2. Fair value of financial instruments
+2. Fair Value of Financial Instruments

-The following table sets forth carrying amount and the fair value of the Company's financial assets by level within the fair value hierarchy as of the dates indicated (\$ in thousands):
+The following table sets forth the carrying amount and the fair value of the Company's financial assets by level within the fair value hierarchy as of the dates indicated (\$ in thousands):

 Level 1 Level 2 Level 3

-Carry ving Amount • oted Prices in tive Markets ervable Inputs r Than Level 1 Prices 1 Unobservable Inputs
+Carry ying Amount - oted Prices in tive Markets ervable Inputs or Than Level 1 Prices Unobservable Inputs

-June 30, 2017
+September 30, 2017

 Recurring basis (assets):

-Available-for-sale securities: RESI common stock \$ 21,021 \$ 21,021 \$ \$
+Available-for-sale securities: RESI common stock \$ 18,048 \$ 18,048 \$ \$

 December 31, 2016

 Recurring basis (assets):

 Available-for-sale securities: RESI common stock \$ 17,934 \$ 17,934 \$ \$

-We did not transfer any assets from one level to another level during the six months ended June 30, 2017 and during the year ended December 31, 2016.
+We did not transfer any assets from one level to another level during the nine months ended September 30, 2017 or during the year ended December 31, 2016.